cutls/MinimumStatus/README.md

 You can get notice when your sites have something wrong.
 `if_error` at config will be accessed when error **with** `?site=<domain>` **param once**.
 So, fill `if_error` `https://thedesk.top/notice`, this will access like `https://thedesk.top/notice?site=cutls.com`.

+## Activity Log

+Nice activity log included.

+It can be filtered by website name and show how long your websites was down.

 ## Make the badge of your website status!